Nevada (Binnie novel): Influence

+Emily St. James credits Nevada, along with Hazel Jane Plante's Little Blue Encyclopedia (for Vivian), as the two key influences on her novel Woodworking.

 Adaptation

 On January 17, 2023, director Jane Schoenbrun announced a casting call on their Twitter account seeking actors for a film adaptation of Nevada.
 Binnie endorsed the call with a retweet.
 However, in May 2024, it was announced that Schoenbrun had left the project due to "creative differences with cis people".
 As of 2025, there was no further public sign that the adaptation would move forward.